 All children's work will be acknowledged and pupils should receive feedback daily.

-Accessing our remote learning provision is essential to ensuring that all pupils continue to make progress and achieve.
+When unable to attend school for face-to-face provision, accessing our remote learning provision is essential to ensuring that all pupils continue to make progress and achieve.
 As such, we are active in providing support to ensure that our provision is accessible to all and meets individual needs.

 We recognise that all pupils need some level of support.
 For this reason, we are active in encouraging high levels of remote learning engagement amongst all pupils - see the section 'engagement' above.